 The Department administers the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 Under the EPBC Act, the Commonwealth can, among other things:

 - list key threatening processes.
-These processes threaten the survival, abundance or evolutionary development of a native species or ecological community.
-Examples of invasive species listed as key threatening processes are rabbits, foxes, cats, pigs, unmanaged goats, rodents on islands, red imported fire ants, Phytophthora cinnamomi, chytrid fungus and Psittacine beak and feather disease; and
+These processes threaten, or may threaten, the survival, abundance or evolutionary development of a native species or ecological community.
+Examples of invasive species key threatening processes that cover individual threats include rabbits, foxes, cats, pigs, unmanaged goats, rodents on islands, red imported fire ants, Phytophthora cinnamomi, Psittacine beak and feather disease, and chytrid fungus.
+Examples of key threatening processes that cover multiple or broad threats are ‘land clearance’ and ‘Novel biota and their impact on biodiversity’.
+Some individually listed key threatening processes for invasive species are considered to be covered by the ‘Novel biota and their impact on biodiversity’ key threatening process.
+These separate listing are considered warranted by the Threatened Species and Scientific Committee, and

 - develop and implement threat abatement plans (TAPs).
 These plans outline the research, management and other actions necessary to reduce the impacts of a listed key threatening process on affected listed threatened species and ecological communities.